TakuSemba/JetHub/README.md

 ## Architecture

-This app uses MVVM architecture with a Repository layer, which is for interacting with API calls or DB transactions.
+This app uses MVVM architecture.
+There is also a Repository layer, which is for interacting with API calls or DB transactions.

-Also, this is a single-activity application.
+This is a single-activity application.

 ```kt
 //--- Activity / Fragments ---//